phungjus/DnDWebApplication/README.md

 POST "/api/group/:id/messages"
 This call gets all the messages sent in the group with the given groupid ":id".
 This call gets the group based on the groupid given in the url parameters.
 Then, it finds all the messages stored by objectId reference in the group object.
 These messages are pushed onto an array, which is sent over in JSON format.

+POST "/api/group/:gid/user/:uid/message"
+This call allows a user with _id ":uid" to send a new message to a group with _id ":gid".
+The message content is found within the request body, as the property "message" (string).

+GET "/api/group/:id/users"
+This call gets an array of all users related to the group with _id ":id".
+This is done by addding all users from the group's users array into a new array.
+This new array is then sent over JSON.

+GET "/api/group/:id/messages"
+This call finds all group messages, for the group with _id ":id".
+This is done by adding all messages from the group's messages array into a new array.
+This new array is then sent over JSON.

+GET "/api/group/:id"
+This call finds a group with _id ":id".
+This is done by invoking the findById mongoose function.

+GET "/api/user/:id/group"
+This call gets all groups that the user with _id ":id" is a member of.
+This is done by finding all groups within the user's groups array.

+POST "/api/user/:id/group"
+This call creates a new group that user with the _id ":id" is an admin of.
+It creates the group by getting name (string), description (string), image (image _id) and admin (user _id) from the request body.
+It then creates the group and it is added to the user's groups array.

+POST "/api/group/:groupid/add/user/:userid"
+This call adds the user with _id ":id" to the group with _id ":gid".
+This is done by adding the user to the group's users array and adding the group to the user's groups array.

+POST "/api/user/:id/leave/group/:gid"
+This call removes the user with _id ":id" from the group with _id ":gid".
+This is done by removing the user from the group's users array and removing the group from the user's groups array.

 LOGIN
 POST "/api/users/login"
 This call allows users to login to their accounts.
 It does so by looking for a User in the database based on their username and password.
 Then, it creates a cookie session for that user, which is stored for an hour.
 If the login was successful, it sends the user object back to the website.

+GET "/api/users/check-session"
+This call checks if there is a session in the request.
+If so, it sends that user's information in the result.

+GET "/api/users/logout"
+This call destroys the current request session.